AMereBagatelle/fabricskyboxes/README.md

 ## Use

-An example of a skybox json file, with comments, is provided [here](https://github.com/AMereBagatelle/fabricskyboxes/blob/master/example/sky_template.json).
+An example of a skybox json file, with comments, is provided [here](https://github.com/AMereBagatelle/fabricskyboxes/blob/master/example).
 The skybox json file should be placed in `assets/fabricskyboxes/sky` inside a resource pack.

+As of 0.2 you can create mono-colored skyboxes.
+These are an alternative to textured skyboxes, if you don't need the complexity.
+They will take on the shape of the normal skybox, just of a different color.

 ##### Disclaimer:  Does not support Optifine skybox resource packs.
 This is not planned.